 The Indonesian Ministry of Agriculture has done research in creating artificial Kopi Luwak.
 Muhammad Syakir, the head researcher, stated that they are artificially replicating the civet digestive process through fermentation.
 They have managed to isolate the civet’s probiotic microbes and use them to create a coffee with an identical flavor to classic Kopi Luwak.
 This discovery, however, came in 2016 and as of yet artificial Kopi Luwak is not on the market.

-We do not sell kopi luwak at Bright Java.
+We do not sell factory-farmed kopi luwak at Bright Java.
 It goes against our goals of providing reliable, traceable, quality coffee with a positive social impact.
-The civet coffee industry is based on a manufactured delicacy, and most of what originally made it special The third and fourth wave coffee movements by focusing on picking ripe beans and effective processing methods has already replicated what made Kopi Luwak unique.
+The civet coffee industry is based on a manufactured delicacy, and most of what originally made it special is gone.
+The third and fourth wave coffee movements which focus on picking ripe beans and effective processing methods has already replicated what made Kopi Luwak unique.
 Kopi Luwak fell out of favor because of fraud rife in the industry.
 Many farmers claiming to sell Kopi luwak were in fact selling conventional coffee.
 This remains the case added with those who claim to sell only “wild” civet coffee.

 Kopi Luwak is, frankly, a tragedy.
 People still pay outrageous prices for it, even despite the likelihood that the coffee they are buying was created through animal cruelty.
 If you want to get good coffee, simply buying specialty sourced beans is more likely to guarantee you a good cup, and you will be supporting an industry that doesn’t run on animal cruelty.